Delhi govt, students appeal in HC against order allowing pvt schools to charge annual fees | Law-Order

 - India

-Several appeals, including one by the AAP government, have been moved in the Delhi High Court against its single judge's decision allowing private unaided recognised schools to collect annual and development charges from students for the period after the lockdown ended in the national capital last year.
+Several appeals, including one by the AAP government, have been moved in the Delhi High Court against its single-judge order allowing private unaided recognised schools to collect annual and development charges from students for the period after the lockdown ended in the national capital last year.

+The petitions were initially listed before a bench of Chief Justice D N Patel and Justice Jyoti Singh on Friday.

+However, since the bench did not sit, the matter was transferred to another bench comprising Justices Manmohan and Navin Chawla to be heard in the second half of the day.

-The single judge, in his May 31 judgement, had quashed two office orders of April and August 2020 issued by the Directorate of Education (DoE) of the Delhi government forbidding and postponing collection of annual charges and development fees, saying they were ''illegal'' and ''ultra vires'' the powers of the respondent (DoE) stipulated under the Delhi School Education (DSE) Act and the Rules.
+The single judge verdict had quashed two office orders of April and August 2020 issued by the Directorate of Education of the Delhi government forbidding and postponing collection of annual charges and development fees, saying they were ''illegal'' and ''ultra vires'' the powers of DoE stipulated under the Delhi School Education (DSE) Act and the Rules.

-The single judge had said that the Delhi government has no power to indefinitely postpone collection of annual charges and development fees by private unaided schools as it would unreasonably restrict their functioning.
+It said the Delhi government has no power to indefinitely postpone collection of annual charges and development fees by private unaided schools as it would unreasonably restrict their functioning.

 The appeals on behalf of the students have claimed that establishment costs, like repairing of buildings, administrative expenses, rent and hostel expenses, are not applicable when the schools are closed.